-At least once a year, the Compliance Officer reports and informs the executive committee about the performance of its task, the main compliance risks identified during the past year and the measures adopted to remedy them.
+At least once a year, the compliance officer reports and informs the managing director about the performance of its task, the main compliance risks identified during the past year and the measures adopted to remedy them.

-The Compliance Officer's report is then presented to the audit committee, which reviews it and, where necessary, asks for additional information.
+The compliance officer's report is then presented to the audit committee, which reviews it and, where necessary, asks for additional information.

 The status of the main risks, findings or compliance issues previously communicated to the audit committee will be presented at each audit committee meeting until the risk, finding or issue has been satisfactorily or completely resolved.

-2.2.1.5 The Risk Management function and appropriate risk management policy
+2.2.1.5 The risk management function